dobrowski/zoom/README.md

 # zoom
-Analytics to summaries events hosted in zoom
+Analytics to summarize events hosted in zoom